miqrogroove/xmb-translation/README.md

 Tag 1.9.12 has the latest stable translations.
 Some are complete, others have only been updated with English phrases.

-The Master branch is currently unstable.
+The Main branch is currently unstable.
 It includes changes from a future version under development.